John-Abbott-College/4A8-Notes/14_To_throw_or_not_to_throw.md

-# HomeBudget Possible Errors
+# HomeCalendar Possible Errors

-Technically speaking, HomeBudget is a 'model', i.e it retrieves and saves data, that is all that it supposed to do.
+Technically speaking, HomeCalendar is a 'model', i.e it retrieves and saves data, that is all that it supposed to do.
 It is *back-end* code.